pucherot/Pi.Alert/README.md

   - **Web service monitoring**.
 This method is optional.
 An HTTP request is sent and the web server's response is evaluated.
 If self signed certificates are used, no validation of the certificate is performed.
+  - **DHCP Server Scan**.
+This method is optional.
+Nmap is used to send DHCP requests into the network to detect unknown (rogue) DHCP servers.

 ## Components
 The system consists of three parts: